abitravers1989/countMyWords/README.md

 #### Understanding of scope

-I managed to gain understanding in javascript scopes, for variables.
+I managed to gain understanding in javascript scopes.
 But this did reveal that I still don't fully understand it and need further work.

 Wins:
 - Using the isPrimeCalculator functionality within the displayWords function.
-At first I used Object.key to try to access the key's in the hash, when I looped within this it changed the scope (i think) and stopped me from being able to access the isPrimeCalculator function.
+At first I used Object.key to try to access the key's in the hash.
+When I looped within this it changed the scope (i think) and stopped me from being able to access the isPrimeCalculator function.
 I solved this problem but would like to understand more.

-- Managed to use console.log spy multiple times by resetting the spy for it I had created each time with the afterEach functionality.
-This meant i could reset it and use it again in further tests.
+- Managed to use console.log spy multiple times by resetting/ destroying the spy I had created each time with the afterEach functionality.
+This meant I could  use it again in further tests.

-Still to solved/ working progress:
+Still to solve/ working progress:

-- Not sure where to declare the text file const, right now it is done outside the scope of any functions and is just part of calling the application to work.
-If the user was to select a file this would need to be put inside a module/ function.
+- Not sure where to declare the text file const, right now it is done outside the scope of any functions.
+If the user was given the option to select a file (MVP ++) this would need to be put inside a module/ function.
 I would like to understand more about where would be best to declare this const.

 - I need to further understand the 'garbage collection' / how to clean up these spys effectively so I could have set another spy and done a feature test on the index.js file.